Aunt May: Fictional character biography

-At the beginning of Brand New Day, May is doing volunteer work for a homeless shelter, run by Martin Li, the supervillain crime boss Mister Negative.
+At the beginning of Brand New Day, May is doing volunteer work for a homeless shelter named FEAST, run by Martin Li, the supervillain crime boss Mister Negative.
 At this point, her knowledge of Peter being Spider-Man was erased.
 During her work at the shelter, she met John Jonah "Jay" Jameson (the father of J. Jonah Jameson) and started a relationship with him.
 The following issue, Peter caught the two of them in bed.
 However, he approved of this relationship, mainly because Jay supports Spider-Man, who had previously saved his life, and saw through Norman Osborn as a thug who holds nothing but contempt for the people.

 Jay walked with May in Central Park and asked her to marry him, and May accepted.
 Despite Doctor Octopus' subconscious efforts to halt his former fiancé's wedding plans, May and Jay were reluctantly wedded by New York Mayor J. Jonah Jameson, who expressed displeasure at Peter calling them stepbrothers (due to May being his adoptive mother).

-Aunt May has several blood relatives that are still alive, including a sister named Jan.
+Aunt May has several living blood relatives, including a sister named Jan.
 May's first cousins Sam and Julia are the children of her uncle Bill and his wife Claudia.
 Peter was attracted to Julia's daughter Alexa.
 The Reilly family is currently staying in May's house.

-Upon her return from her honeymoon, she stops by the FEAST offices, only to accidentally walk in on Martin Li, along with Hammerhead torturing one of Mr. Negative's Inner Demons.
+Upon her return from her honeymoon, she stops by the FEAST offices, only to accidentally walk in on Martin Li, along with Hammerhead, torturing one of Mr. Negative's Inner Demons.
 Trying to escape, Li touches her with his corrupting touch.
 She then returns to meet her husband and Peter.
 When Jay suggests going somewhere nice for dinner, Aunt May sarcastically proceeds to insult Peter over his fluctuating jobs and his dependence on them, culminating with calling her nephew "One damn big disappointment".
 A heartbroken Peter runs off.
 Peter returns, after a physically and mentally exhausting battle against the Lizard, tries talking to Aunt May, looking for someone to help give him hope after seeing the death of Curt Connors' humanity.
-She still continues to act like a bad-tempered teenager and at first, rebuffs him.
-However, after seeing Peter clearly suffering mentally, she feels guilty and undergoes an intense mind battle, breaking the corruption, and is shown simply sitting next to Peter.
+She continues to be bad-tempered and at first, rebuffs him.
+However, after seeing Peter suffering mentally, she feels guilty and undergoes an intense mind battle, breaking the corruption, and is shown simply sitting next to Peter.